Pixelcontroller/f-prop_issues/README.md

 	- Kitchen and architectural lighting

 ** These items share pins and thus using 1 may limit the availability of others

+# To download the FL3 file:

+1. Click on the .fl3 file above
+2. Near the right hand side of the screen will be a Raw button followed by 2 icons.
+The rightmost button is the download.
+Click that button to download the file.
+3. The file will download to the usual location when you download files to your computer.
+4. Now you can place it on an SD card to load it.

+If the f-prop complains the file is not valid in the fepbl.log file the most likely reasons are downloading it incorrectly.

+If all else fails email Support and we will email you the file.

+WARNING: Do NOT right click on the filename and select "Save Link As" ... this will not download a valid file!